rupinder-developer/MySQLees/README.md

         })
         .catch(error => {
           // not connected!
           console.log(error);
         })
 ```

-If you would like to close the connection and remove it from the pool, use
-`connection.destroy()` instead.
-The pool will create a new connection the next
-time one is needed.
+If you would like to close the connection and remove it from the pool, use `connection.destroy()` instead.
+The pool will create a new connection the next time one is needed.

 Connections are lazily created by the pool.
-If you configure the pool to allow
-up to 100 connections, but only ever use 5 simultaneously, only 5 connections
-will be made.
-Connections are also cycled round-robin style, with connections
-being taken from the top of the pool and returning to the bottom.
+If you configure the pool to allow up to 100 connections, but only ever use 5 simultaneously, only 5 connections will be made.
+Connections are also cycled round-robin style, with connections being taken from the top of the pool and returning to the bottom.

-When a previous connection is retrieved from the pool, a ping packet is sent
-to the server to check if the connection is still good.
+When a previous connection is retrieved from the pool, a ping packet is sent to the server to check if the connection is still good.

+**For more details about connection pooling, you can visit official MySQL Package [Documentation](https://github.com/mysqljs/mysql/blob/master/Readme.md#pool-options).**